SolidifiedRay/CS3113-Intro-to-Game-Programming/P5_Platformer/README.md

 Press "Space" to jump

-Kill the enmey by jumping on their heads
+Kill enmeies by jumping on their heads